Time-reversal symmetric topological superconductivity in Machida-Shibata lattices: RESULTS

 \section{RESULTS}

 Next, we demonstrate concrete examples by considering a 2D bulk superconductor with a linearized dispersion $\epsilon_{\textbf{k}_\pm}=\tilde{\upsilon}_F (k_{\pm}-k_{F_\pm})$ around the Fermi level, where $\pm$ corresponds to the two helicity bands in the presence of SOC.
-The bands are characterized by the Fermi wavevector $k_{F_\pm}$, velocity, $\tilde{\upsilon}_F$, and the modified normal state density-of-states $\nu_{\pm}$ at the Fermi energy, see Appendix~\ref{Appendix:2DbulkSystem}.
+The bands are characterized by the Fermi wavevectors $k_{F_\pm}$, SOC renormalized Fermi velocity, $\tilde{\upsilon}_F$, and the modified normal state density-of-states $\nu_{\pm}$ at the Fermi energy, see \cref{Appendix:2DbulkSystem}.
 In this case, the matrix elements are